Half Marathon Training

 is within reach.

-Signal reads your recovery data, tracks your race calendar, and coaches you toward sub-2 — or whatever goal you have circled.
+Cadence reads your recovery data, tracks your race calendar, and coaches you toward sub-2 — or whatever goal you have circled.
 Every day.
 Based on your actual numbers.

 1,200+ runners already on the list